-In one of our previous studies \cite{Lin2020}, a $S_2$-symmetric model gave us several complex CKM matrices with a predicted Jarlskog invariant \cite{Jarlskog1985}, an estimate of CPV strength, orders stronger than that detected in current experiments.
-In an even earlier article \cite{Lin1988}, we found a $S_3$-symmetric model won't give any CP-violating, complex phases in its CKM matrix.
-Both of them do not fit experiments very well even though \cite{Lin2020} gave a concrete proof of explicitly violated CP symmetry in SM with several evidences.
-Comparing these two researches, we observed a regularity that the predicted CKM matrix deviates more from experiments if the constraints are stronger.
-Thus, we suspect if there is a model which is completely $S_N$-nonsymmetric, will its CKM elements fit experiments better?
-Another reason pushes us toward such a nonsymmetric study is no $S_N$ symmetries had been observed in our present universe.
+In one of our previous studies \cite{Lin2020}, an $S_2$-symmetric model gave us several complex CKM matrices with a predicted Jarlskog invariant \cite{Jarlskog1985}, an estimate of CPV strength, which is four orders stronger than that detected in current experiments.
+In an even earlier article \cite{Lin1988}, we found that an $S_3$-symmetric model would not give any CP-violating, complex phases in its CKM matrix.
+None of them fit experiments very well even though \cite{Lin2020} gave a concrete proof of explicitly violated CP symmetry in SM with several evidences.
+Comparing these two researches, we observed that the predicted CKM matrix regularly deviates more from experiments if the constraints are stronger.
+Thus, we raise the following question: if there is a model which is completely $S_N$-nonsymmetric, will its CKM elements fit experiments better?
+Another reason that pushes us toward such a nonsymmetric study is that no $S_N$ symmetries had been observed in our present universe.
 That explains why those $S_N$-symmetric predictions don't fit experiments well. \\

 Following such a concept, we will start the study from a most general $3 \times 3$ $M^q$ pattern containing eighteen parameters.
-Instead of assuming a hermitian $M^q$ to simplify it down to only nine parameters \cite{Lin2019, Lin2020}, we study here a naturally hermitian ${\bf M^2}\equiv M^q \cdot M^{q\dagger}$ matrix since fewer assumptions make the theory more general.
+Instead of assuming a Hermitian $M^q$ to simplify it down to only nine parameters \cite{Lin2019, Lin2020}, we study here a naturally Hermitian ${\bf M^2}\equiv M^q \cdot M^{q\dagger}$ matrix since fewer assumptions make the theory more general.
 The only assumption employed in this article is a common $\bf U^q$ matrix which diagonalizes the real part $\bf M^2_R$ and the imaginary part $\bf M^2_I$ of $\bf M^2$ respectively and simultaneously.
-In \cite{Lin2020} we employed two assumptions, a hermitian $M^q$ and a common $U^q$ matrix, to achieve a set of analytical solutions.
+In \cite{Lin2020} we employed two assumptions, a Hermitian $M^q$ and a common $U^q$, to achieve a set of analytical solutions.
 Here, only the assumption of a common $\bf U^q$ remains.
 It makes the solution thus obtained more general than that given in \cite{Lin2019} and more close to the reality. \\